Measles outbreak continues across country - Fairborn Daily Herald

 According to the Centers for Disease Control & Prevention (CDC), from Jan.
 1 to April 4, 465 individual cases of measles have been confirmed in 19 states.
 The states that have reported cases to CDC are Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kentucky, Massachusetts, Michigan, Missouri, Nevada, New Hampshire, New Jersey, New York, Oregon, Texas, and Washington.

-Greene County Public Health (GCPH) has issued the following information about measles, other contagious diseases, and information about vaccinations.
+Greene County Public Health (GCPH) has issued the following information about measles, other contagious diseases, and vaccinations.

 Measles